xkollar/xkollar.github.io/data/posts/2024-01-30-pre-and-post-hooks-in-bash.markdown

 On some level we are getting closer to metaprogramming as we are manipulatig the code that is running/being executed.

-Obviously `__wrap` can be extended further, for example to allow for custom name transformation in complicated and diffult to navigate environments.

 Now go and have fun!